joelouthan/theologic.us/content/posts/4-family-devos-luke/2020-06-04-family-devos-luke.md

 ---
-title: 'Luke 3:23-38 How was Jesus Like You and Me?'
+title: '✅Luke 3:23-38 How was Jesus Like You and Me?'
 author: Joseph Louthan
 type: post
 publishDate: 2020-06-04